 2014 NEI v2 Sector Summary

 WRAP state and tribal anthropogenic emission sector summaries for criteria pollutants of concern are shown in the pie charts below (wildfire and biogenic emissions not included).
 The top sectors are charted individually while all other sectors are lumped together.
-It is important to note that NEI Sector Summary data from EPA separates is aggregated by SCC, not the NAICS category.
+It is important to note that NEI Sector Summary data from EPA is aggregated by SCC, not the NAICS category.
 Thus, the sector summaries will split facility emissions across multiple sectors.
 For example, the emissions totals for “Industrial Processes – Petroleum Refineries” will be less than the total facility emissions for all petroleum refineries.
 This is because all boiler emissions are added into the “Fuel Combustion – Industrial Boilers, xxxxx” category, even if they are at a refinery facility.

 Figure 2 shows that Unpaved Road Dust and Agricultural Dust make up more than half the PM10 emissions in the WRAP region.
 Figure 3 shows that Prescribed Fire, Unpaved Road Dust, and Agricultural Dust make up more than half the PM2.5 emissions in the WRAP region.
 Figure 4 shows that On-Road Vehicles and Coal Power Plants make up half of the NOx emissions in the WRAP region.
 Figure 5 shows that Coal Power Plants make up more than half of the SO2 emissions in the WRAP region.
 Figure 6 shows that Agricultural Activities make up 85% of the NH3 emissions in the WRAP region.
 More detailed sector summaries (e.g. by county) can be seen here.